 MSc Civil Engineering

 Civil engineering is concerned with the development, design, construction, production and management of the physical infrastructure required to safeguard the safety, health, business activity and sustainability of our society.
 These facilities are built to provide services such as water management, soil management, urban development, flood protection, drinking water production, waste treatment, transport by water, rail and road, and to perform other functions for the public (such as utilities and offices).
+Civil Engineering at the TU Delft is world leading and ranks 2nd in the QS Ranking.

 Degree: Master of Science Civil Engineering